oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

  - Block Banded Matrix (where the band is made up of blocks)
  - Banded Block Banded Matrix (where the band is made up of blocks that are themselved banded).

-That is before other things you might like to to to a Matrix, which you'd like to encode in its type:
+That is before other things you might like to do to a Matrix, which you'd like to encode in its type:
  - Running on a GPU
  - Tracking Operations for AutoDiff
  - Naming dimensions, for easy lookup